 The majority of our graduates enter the legal profession.
-However, any degree which incorporates Law is recognised as a mark of excellence in virtually all employment spheres.
-Past graduates have embarked on a wide variety of professions, for example civil service; banking; charities and international organisations; management; the armed forces; accounting and finance; and the police service.
+However, any degree which incorporates law is recognised as a mark of academic excellence in virtually all employment spheres.
+Past graduates have embarked on a wide variety of professions; for example, in the civil service, banking, construction, charities and international non-governmental organisations, business management, academia, the armed forces, accounting and finance, and the police and emergency services.

 - AON Ltd

 - Wragge and Co